 I am so excited to finally reveal my new book, The Complete Photo Guide to Clothing Construction!
 I wrote my first book seven years ago, and it feels amazing to finally be able to follow it up with something I am so proud of.
 Over a year in the making, my book will be available February 1st!
-And even better, you can pre-order it on Amazon!

 So, what's inside The Complete Photo Guide to Clothing Construction and how is it different from all the other sewing books you already have?
 First off, it's a photo guide, so that means that every single thing, step, tool, etc is photographed.
 Everything!
 So the steps are clear and easy to follow along with since they are shot in clear color photographs.